Maple syrup tastes good on everything. You can’t help but feel tempted to lick them clean on your spoon and put them on your pancakes.

-At some point, mothers will start asking themselves: “Can babies eat maple syrup?”
+At some point, mothers will start asking themselves: “Can babies have maple syrup?”

-In general, most pediatricians DO NOT recommend babies eat maple syrup just yet.
+In general, most pediatricians DO NOT recommend feeding maple syrup to babies just yet.
 Why?

 It’s the same idea of when it’s safe for your baby to start consuming solid foods.